-Do you have hours of operation posted in your kitchen?
-I don’t have a sign, but they are imprinted in my mind.
-Of course, seriously hungry people and grandchildren are welcome 24 hours a day, but meal preparation isn’t usually happening (except for holidays and parties) after 7 pm.
-I’ll admit this is a perk of being retired, but it also helps me avoid the addictive evening-snack habit.
+Do you have the hours of operation posted in your kitchen?
+Although I don’t have a sign, they are imprinted in my mind.
+Of course, seriously hungry people and grandchildren are welcome 24 hours a day, but meal preparation isn’t usually happening after 7 pm.

 You can use green peppers or the sweeter and milder red, yellow, and/or orange bell peppers.
-No zucchini?
-Use yellow squash–or leave it out.
+If you don’t have zucchini, use yellow squash–or leave it out.
 No black beans?
 Use pinto beans.
-Leave out the corn if you prefer.
+Or, leave out the corn if you prefer.
+See what I mean?
 This is a good clean-out-the-vegetable-drawer recipe.

-If you prefer to use rice instead of cauliflower, see my original recipe here.Print
+Despite the deliciousness of using cauliflower instead of rice, if you prefer to use rice, see my original recipe here.Print

 Bell peppers of many colors are filled with a Southwestern-style filling.
 Works great to make ahead and freeze.